 * To provide Waldorf education for children of all ages

-* To enable learners to develop their full potential and meet their destiny as creative, free and responsible
+* To enable learners to develop their full potential and meet their destiny as creative, free and responsible individuals

-* To put special emphasis on excellence in all our activities and provide a natural, enlivening and enriching
+* To put special emphasis on excellence in all our activities and provide a natural, enlivening and enriching learning experience for all involved

 * To provide a rich training ground for music, drama and the arts